-In the month that celebrates love (Valentine’s Day), I thought we would talk about HEARTS!
-Just like with humans, there are several diseases and illnesses that can affect the heart.
-This week’s blog will discuss heart murmurs.
-A heart murmur is an abnormal swishing noise in the heart.
+Let’s talk heart to heart!
+Just like with humans, there are several diseases and illnesses that can affect the hear.
 During exams, your vet will use a stethoscope to listen to your pet’s heart and lungs.
-During this part of the evaluation, if the vet hears anything unusual, they will assess which area of the heart is affected the timing of which the murmur is heard and give it a grade on a scale of 1-6.
-Unless you are a cardiologist or have had several experiences with heart murmurs, the diagnosis can be very concerning.
-By knowing some of the terminology that is used, it can help ease some of the concern.
+During this part of the evaluation, if a murmur is present, the veterinarian will hear an abnormal swishing noise.
+They will assess which area of the heart they can hear the murmur the loudest and then give it a grade on a scale of 1-6.
+Unless you are a cardiologist or have had experiences with heart murmurs, the diagnosis can be very concerning.
+Knowing some of the terminology can help ease some of the concern.

 The first group of words describes the location in which the murmur is heard the loudest.
 Dogs and cats have a very similar vascular system to humans.
-There are four chambers of their heart (left and right atrium and ventricle).
-It can refer to either the valve of the heart or the location in relation to chest structures.
-They are:
+There are four chambers of their heart (left and right atrium and left and right ventricle).

 - Aortic – left side of the heart.